You can always tell if a trainee is serious about their training based on how they appear from the back.

 -Rest 15-90 seconds between sets.

-2) Barbell Hip Thrust SS Barbell Hip Extension 4×8
+2) Barbell Hip Thrust SS Barbell Hip Extension 4 x 8

--for the 4×8 sets rest 30 seconds between moves and 60-90 seconds between sets
+-for the 4 x 8 sets rest 30 seconds between moves and then 60-90 seconds between sets

-Stay consistent with the program and you will wear tank tops during the summer that will not resemble a XXL smock.
+Stay consistent with the program and the tank tops you wear during the summer will not resemble a XXL smock.

 I’ll holla at you next time.